Below is an exercise which you can follow to test yourself. It will also make you aware of how difficult it really is to follow a trading plan.

 If you can not keep to the strategy, it means you are not ready to trade seriously.
 In that case, don’t trade, because you will become the amateur which the professionals take money from.

-Once you can do this successfully, you can try different trading strategies.
+Once you can do this successfully, you can try out different strategies.